GitGorman/weekly-activity-tracker/README.md

 ## Tasks
 Tasks can be attached to goals so that they increase its progress when completed

-In editor mode, use the 'Attach task to weekly goal' command to bring up a menu allowing you to choose a weekly goal and how many points it is worth (optional)
+In editor mode, use the 'Attach task to goal' command to bring up a menu allowing you to choose a goal and how many points the task is worth (optional)

 ![](Images/demo2.gif)
 ## General Settings
 - Hide numbers when button is closed? : Allows you to display the buttons with the icon only when it is closed
 - Allow tasks to be worth multiple points? : You will be given a prompt when attaching a task to a goal to input how many points it is worth
-- Use weekly note? : Allows you to use the weekly note (typically in the format eg.2024-W48) instead of the Monday note
+- Monday note or weekly note for weekly goals? : Decides whether to use the monday note or the weekly note (typically in the format eg.2024-W48) to store the data for weekly goals.
+Daily goals are always stored in the current daily note
 ## Activity Settings
+- Daily or weekly goal? : should this goal reset daily or weekly
 - Frontmatter value : the value in the frontmatter to read and write to
 - Icon : the icon displayed in the status bar button.
 I recommend using [Emojipedia](https://emojipedia.org/) to find icons
 - Goal : the weekly goal for activity